What position should I sleep in, and is there a ‘right’ way to sleep?

-Even though sleep may be, as one researcher put it, “the only major behaviour in search of a function”, it clearly does matter for our health and wellbeing.
+Even though sleep may be, as one researcher put it, “the only major behavior in search of a function,” it clearly does matter for our health and well-being.

 But are we doing it right?
-What does the research say about sleeping position?
+What does the research say about sleeping positions?

 Is there a correct position to sleep in?